+Grounds for Termination of a Probationary Contract

+Policy: DFAB

-Grounds for Termination of a Probationary Contract Policy: DFAB contract employee is terminated, the Board shall give the employee notice of its decision to terminate the employment not later than the 10th day before the last day of instruction required under the contract.
+A probationary contract employee may be terminated at the end of the contract period if the Board determines that such termination will serve the best interests of the District.
+Before any probationary contract employee is terminated, the Board shall give the employee notice of its decision to terminate the employment not later than the 10th day before the last day of instruction required under the contract.
 The Board's decision to terminate a probationary employee at the end of a contract period is final and may not be appealed.
 Education Code 21.103(a)